Koushikphy/CheatSheets/cheatsheets/gnuplot_cheatsheet.md

     # same syntax applies to ytics, ztics, x2tics, y2tics and cbtics
     ```

-1. Set texts/labels
+11. Set texts/labels
     ```bash
-    set label 1 "A" at 1,1 "Haveltica,20" {pt <pointstyle>} {front|back}
+    set label 1 "A" {at <position>} "Haveltica,20" {front|back}
     # use different tag (i.e. `1` after label) for different label
+    # position can be a coordinate for 2 or 3 numbers
-    # for 3D use 3 position coordinates
+    # for easily figuring out the position check below
     ```

-1. Set legend
+12. Set legend
     ```bash
     pl "data.dat" u 1:2 w l title "my data" # plot "data.dat" with "my data" as legend set key    # show legend (default)
     unset key  # hides legend
-    set key inside  # set legend inside the plot (default) set key outside # set key outside the plot set key right top  # set key at top right corner (default) set key {left | right | center} {top | bottom | center} # set key at any of there combination only valid for `inside`  mode set key {above | below} # set key above of below the plot, valid only for `outside` mode.
+    set key inside  # set legend inside the plot (default) set key outside # set key outside the plot set key at 1,1  # set key at 1,1 position ( see below) set key right top  # set key at top right corner (default) set key {left | right | center} {top | bottom | center} # set key at any of there combination only valid for `inside`  mode set key {above | below} # set key above of below the plot, valid only for `outside` mode.